Tom Jolliffe offers up an essential selection of paranoia films…

 There’s a great cast here, and Carpenter stalwart Mr Kurt Russell has probably never been better.
 It’s a magnificent and wonderfully nuanced performance.
 Kurt has played great antiheroes (Snake Pliskin) and charismatic adventure heroes (Jack Burton) over the years, but here, he’s played an ordinary guy in an extraordinary scenario, just struggling to survive.

 When it comes to Polanski, this era was loaded with brilliant examples of paranoia from him.
 Rosemary’s Baby had plenty, but I’m gonna look at an even more intimately focused film that rests so heavily on the shoulders of Catherine Deneuve.
 This dark, and disturbing psycho-sexual thriller sees Deneuve as a manicurist with a physical repulsion to sexual intimacy.
 She finds herself fearful of her sisters boyfriend and disturbed by their intimacy.

 When she’s left alone in the apartment whilst her sister holidays, her mental state begins unravelling.
 Slowly overwhelmed with frightening visions of being raped, she becomes increasingly paranoid at the thought of men trying to get to her in the apartment.
 It’s a masterclass in psychological horror from Polanski, if you can overlook his uncomfortably perverted gaze upon female characters back then.
 Deneuve is exceptional here.

 What is your favourite paranoia film?
-Let us know your thoughts in the comments below or on our social channels @flickeringmyth…
+Let us know your thoughts on our social channels @flickeringmyth…